justinleski/uottahack7/README.md

   - Compete on leaderboards by region, sighting frequency, or unique species spotted.
   - Special challenges encourage seasonal engagement (e.g., "Spot the Snowy Owl this Winter").

-### 4. Educational Features
-- **Wildlife Encyclopedia:**
-  - Detailed profiles for each species, including behavior, habitat, and conservation status.
-- **Interactive Learning:**
-  - Gamified quizzes and mini-games teach users about ecology and animal behavior.

-### 5. Data Transparency and Open Access
+### 4. Data Transparency and Open Access
 - **For Researchers:**
   - Data (photos, timestamps, geolocations) is made available to conservationists, ecologists, and wildlife scientists.
 - **For the Public:**
   - Wildlife heatmaps and trends foster awareness of local biodiversity.

-### 6. Community Engagement
+### 5. Community Engagement
 - **Story Sharing:**
   - Share stories or journal entries about sightings, complete with photos and personal observations.
 - **User Groups:**
   - Collaborate with local wildlife groups or schools on challenges or campaigns.

-### 7. Seasonal and Thematic Campaigns
+### 6. Seasonal and Thematic Campaigns
 - **Examples:**
   - Spring Migration Challenge: Spot as many migratory birds as possible.
   - Endangered Species Week: Log sightings of at-risk animals

 ---

-## Potential Partnerships
+## tl;dr
-- **Wildlife Organizations:**
-  - Partner with groups like the Canadian Wildlife Federation or Nature Conservancy Canada.
-- **Educational Institutions:**
-  - Collaborate with schools to integrate the app into biology or environmental science curriculums.
-- **Tourism and Outdoor Brands:**
-  - Work with outdoor gear companies to promote the app and offer sponsorships for challenges.

----

-**WildSnap Canada** bridges the gap between everyday citizens and the scientific community.
+**SnapWild** bridges the gap between everyday citizens and the scientific community.
 It turns wildlife observation into a rewarding, educational, and impactful experience.
 By incorporating gamification, strong privacy protections, and collaborative features, the app can inspire widespread participation and foster a deeper connection with Canada’s wildlife and natural heritage.